VARL Logo

 1.3 billion tonnes of food are lost or wasted every year — enough to feed every hungry person on Earth four times over.
 The problem is not production.
 It is the chain between harvest and consumption: inadequate cold storage, inefficient logistics, packaging that cannot communicate spoilage, and varieties bred for appearance rather than resilience.

-We apply molecular analysis to post-harvest biology — predicting spoilage timelines for individual shipments, optimizing cold chain routing in real time, designing packaging materials that respond to decomposition signals, and engineering crop varieties with naturally extended shelf life.
-We model entire supply chains as biological systems, identifying the exact points where food is lost and designing molecular-level interventions to prevent it.
+We are applying molecular analysis to post-harvest biology — developing tools to predict spoilage timelines for individual shipments, optimize cold chain routing, design packaging materials that respond to decomposition signals, and engineer crop varieties with naturally extended shelf life.
+Our approach treats entire supply chains as biological systems, identifying the exact points where food is lost and designing molecular-level interventions to prevent it.

 Rebuilding the Foundation of Life